Table of Contents

 Live Crossfade: While a song is playing, double tap on another song tile to begin crossfading into it while the first song fades out.
 This is especially useful when transitioning from an ambient pad song tile to a new song or click track.

 Use the waveform to navigate the currently playing song in real time.
 Here are some powerful tools and actions to use while a song is playing.

-Live ReOrder (Premium feature): Scroll the waveform while the song is playing to locate another song section.
+Live ReOrder (Pro feature): Scroll the waveform while the song is playing to locate another song section.
 Double tap the song section bubble, and Playback jump to it mid-song as soon as the currently playing section ends.

 Enable Section Loop (Pro feature): Tap the Loop icon in the top right of any song section to cue that section for a Single Loop.
 Once Playback comes to the end of a loop-enabled section, it will begin replaying.

 Create your own mix of every song’s tracks in the tracks/buses mixer pane.
 The Tracks Mixer is where volume control of each track in a song can be set.

 Tap the top button in the console to toggle between views in the mixer pane: Tracks Mixer, Bus Mixer, and Pad Player